How to make Moroccan Mint Tea: recipe, serving and culture

 How to make Moroccan Mint Tea step-by-step

-Rinse rapidly the green tea sieve under the running water and place it into the teapot.
+Place the infuser with the green tea into the teapot.
 Decrease the heat.
 Infuse the green tea for 2-3 minutes and take off the sieve.
-Too high a temperature and too long infusing time might cause bitter flavors.
-Put the teapot on a pot coaster, like our blue Moroccan tile, and place it on a tray.
+Too high a temperature and too long infusing time might cause bitter flavors in tea.
+Take off the infuser and discard the green tea.

 Serving